LluisJM/Life-Series/README.md

   - Name tags are now craftable with paper and string.
   - Saddles are now craftable with 3 leather.
 - There are custom sounds for the Boogeyman being chosen.
 To avoid the use of a resource pack, these sounds are vanilla.
-- The Boogeyman is automatically cured if he/she reaches his/her Last Life, or when there are no other green or yellow names.
+- The Boogeyman is automatically cured if they reach their Last Life, or when there are no other green or yellow names.

 ## Commands and Settings